Applying for a Job

 Interviews are held in person and in some cases online, for example via Skype.
 Larger companies, in particular, have more complicated, multi-stage application procedures which go through an Assessment Centre with a selection process based on group and individual tests.

-Gather as much information about the company in advance so that you can answer not only questions related to your qualifications and CV, but also explain why you would like to work for that particular company.
+Do some indepth research on the company in advance so that you can answer not only questions related to your qualifications and CV, but also explain why you would like to work for that particular company.

 We provide international skilled workers with information on various topics eg.: